Getting Started with Blazor Pivot Table Component in WebAssembly App

 <SfPivotView TValue="ProductDetails"></SfPivotView>

-The Blazor Pivot Table component further needs to be populated with an appropriate data source.
-For illustration purpose, a collection of objects mentioning the sales details of certain products over a period and region has been prepared.
-This sample data is assigned to the pivot table component through DataSource property under PivotViewDataSourceSettings class.
+For demonstration purposes, a collection of objects containing sales details for various products across different periods and regions has been prepared.
+This sample data is assigned to the Pivot Table component through the DataSource property under the PivotViewDataSourceSettings class.

 <SfPivotView TValue="ProductDetails">